 1. Introduction

-Acceleration Due to Gravity in Physics: Have you ever wondered why objects fall to the ground when dropped?
-Or why we feel a force pushing us down?
+Acceleration due to gravity (g) represents the rate at which the velocity of an object changes as it falls freely in a gravitational field.
+It measures how quickly an object accelerates toward the centre of the Earth under the influence of gravity.
+Have you ever wondered why objects fall to the ground when dropped?
+Or why do we feel a force pushing us down?
 The answer lies in the acceleration due to gravity, a phenomenon that influences the motion of all objects near the Earth’s surface.
 In this article, we will delve into the definition, measurement, factors affecting, and applications of acceleration due to gravity.

 2. What is Acceleration Due to Gravity in Physics?